evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/reference/expressions.rst

 the other must be a sequence.
 In the former case, the numbers are converted to a common type and then multiplied together.
 In the latter case, sequence repetition is performed; a negative repetition factor yields an empty sequence.

-.. index:: single: matrix multiplication

-The ``@`` (at) operator is intended to be used for matrix multiplication.
-No builtin Python types implement this operator.

-.. versionadded:: 3.5

 .. index::
    exception: ZeroDivisionError